 ABOUT

-His work is influenced by a broad range of classical period artists, Manga, and American contemporary fine artists: Rosenquist, Julian Schnabel
+Yung's work is influenced by a broad range of classical period artists, Manga, and American contemporary fine artists such as Rosenquist, Julian Schnabel, and Jeff Koons.

-The inspiration for Larry's works is attained through his American Chinese heritage, experiences, surroundings, political events, and popular culture.
-His work is usually driven by a particular theme, but the individual pieces within the series are not contained in one particular style or medium.
-The non-restrictive nature of his work provides fluidity in his creative process, resulting in a sense of freedom for exploration and progression as an artist.
+The inspiration for Yung's works comes from his Chinese American heritage, surroundings, political events, and popular culture.
+His works mostly center around a particular theme, but the individual pieces within a series are not restricted to one specific style or medium.
+This non-restrictive nature provides fluidity in his creative process, allowing freedom for exploration and progression.

 His participation in Art Fairs includes Seattle Art Fair, LA Art, Asian Contemporary Art Fair New York, Shanghai Art Fair, and Art 13 London.

-Larry's museum exhibitions include Alternative Museum in New York, Asian Art Museum in San Francisco, Berkeley Art Center in Berkeley, and Crocker Museum in Sacramento California.
+Selected public exhibitions of Yung's works include Alternative Museum in New York, Asian Art Museum in San Francisco, BAC in Berkeley, and Crocker Museum in Sacramento, California.

 Selected corporate collections include Microsoft, Marvel Comics, Esquire Magazine, and Nordstrom.